 - A bite or sting typically is a red lump which may have a hole in the center.
 You may have pain, swelling and a rash.
 Severe stings may cause a headache and an upset stomach (vomiting). - Some individuals will have an allergic reaction to a bite or sting.
-Difficulty breathing or chest pain is an emergency requiring medical care. - Elevation of the injured area and ice (applied to the area 10 to 20 minutes each hour) will decrease pain and swelling. - Diphenhydramine (Benadryl) may be used as directed to control itching and hives.
+Difficulty breathing or chest - pain is an emergency requiring medical care.
+Elevation of the injured area and ice (applied to the area 10 to 20 minutes each hour) will - decrease pain and swelling. • Diphenhydramine (Benadryl) may be used as - Diptennydramine (Benddryf) may be used as directed to control itching and hives.
+Call or see a physician, go to the emergency - department, or call 911 immediately if: - You develop any chest pain or difficulty breathing - The area becomes red, warm, tender, and swollen beyond the area of the bite or sting. - You develop a temperature above 101° F.